 We at ArchDaily have featured many of the proposals for the cultural and spiritual Russian Orthodox center in Paris competition and today have the privilege of sharing with our readers the winning entry from Arch Group.
 Additional images from the Russian firm’s winning proposal in addition to a lengthy narrative after the jump.

-The Russian Orthodox culture and religion, which are based on spiritual traditions, are playing an extremely important part in Russia’s attempt to overcome its present difficulties and are a source of moral direction for a considerable part of the population.
+INTRODUCTION: The Russian Orthodox culture and religion, which are based on spiritual traditions, are playing an extremely important part in Russia’s attempt to overcome its present difficulties and are a source of moral direction for a considerable part of the population.
 The task of creating a modern, positive, and open image of Russian Orthodoxy follows from the fact that knowledge of Russian Orthodox culture is essential for understanding and interacting with Russia.
 And yet Russian Orthodox culture is at the present time poorly represented in Europe.
 The creation of a Russian Orthodox cultural center in Europe will help strengthen international relations and is of enormous importance from the point of view of education and culture.
 By making this cultural center a combination of tradition and modernity it will be possible to attract visitors from all generations, including young people.

-The complex in question is situated at the intersection of quai Branly and avenue Rapp, which together form place de la Résistance.
+URBAN PLANNING: The complex in question is situated at the intersection of quai Branly and avenue Rapp, which together form place de la Résistance.
 The complex’s rear facade faces onto rue de l’Université.
 The site is located in the eastern corner of the large triangle formed by avenue Rapp, quai Branly, and avenue de la Bourdonnais.
 The site’s north-eastern corner looks out over place de la Résistance in front of Pont de l’Alma.
 This corner correlates with the corner of the building on the other side of the square, at the intersection of quai d’Orsay and avenue Bosquet.

 An important aspect from the point of view of urban planning is that the design project features an emphatic rounded ‘Parisian corner’ corresponding to the principles which have shaped the existing layout of the surrounding built-up area.
 This corner and the northern facade shape the view from Pont de l’Alma, which is an important and lively main road linking the 7th and 8th arrondissements.